-For the avoidance of doubt, a Producer may elect to apply the Recognised Alignment-Assessed Standard Track where no OECD Red Flags are identified pursuant to the Red Flag Assessment.
+For the avoidance of doubt, a Producer may elect to apply the Recognised Alignment-Assessed Standard Track where no OECD Red Flags are identified pursuant to the Red Flag Assessmentor instead of the Secondary Materials Track.

-The LME is aware that there may be some peripheral cases where an OECD Red Flag is considered to have been addressed by the Producer in some way and no longer remains as an OECD Red Flag.
-To encourage full transparency and for practicality, the LME RFA Template allows Producers to explain these situations.
-Referrals to Track A on these Red Flags will be determined on the basis of information provided to the LME.
+The LME is aware that there may be exceptionally rare cases where an OECD Red Flag is considered to have been addressed by the Producer prior to the LME RFA submission and no longer remains an OECD Red Flag.
+The LME RFA Template allows Producers to explain these situations.
+Referrals to Track A on these Red Flags will be determined on the basis of information provided to the LME, with the LME seeking further information when required.
+All Producers who remain on Tracks B or C are subject to the public disclosure of elements outlined in Paragraphs 6.7 (For Track B) and 7.6 (for Track C).